giorgiazaccaria/giorgiazaccaria.github.io/01research.md

 - **Ultrametric Gaussian Mixture Model with missing data** \
 with Francesca Greselin \
+_Submitted for publication_

+- **macroUGMM: model-based clustering with ultrametric structures in the presence of missing and cell-wise and row-wise outliers** \
+with Francesca Greselin \
 _Manuscript in preparation_

 - **Ultrametric Factor Analysis** \
 with Carlo Cavicchia and Maurizio Vichi

+- **Complex Dimensionality Reduction for Mixed-Type Data** \
+with Marco Mingione and Maurizio Vichi

 - **An ultrametric model for building a composite indicator system to study climate change in European countries** \
 with Pasquale Sarnacchiaro

-- **Complex Dimensionality Reduction for Mixed-Type Data** \
-with Marco Mingione and Maurizio Vichi